Ladysnake/Illuminations/README.md

 #### I wish to support the mod and get an aura.
 What steps do I need to follow?

 In order to get an aura, you will need to make a PayPal donation by following [this link](https://www.paypal.com/donate/?token=khJOtftVs9CuPqxETbT8q2MyRlCrQXkpw-iOaI9NOPJSOpQouUb2Xg1uOifF8ZZDkSoi-W&Z3JncnB0) or via the Curse Forge donate button available on the project page. **When making your donation, please include your Minecraft UUID as well as a valid email address (so I may contact you in case of any problem) in your message.** All donations and aura attributions are manually processed and done as soon as possible, but may take up to a day so please be patient.

+#### I want to change my aura / the color of my prismatic auras / disable it, what do I do?

+If you have donated multiple times, you may have multiple auras and may want to select a specific one.
+Or you may just simply want to change your prismatic color or disable your aura. **You can do all this via the [Illuminations dashboard](https://illuminations.glitch.me/)** with no restrictions whatsoever.